MicrosoftDocs/ai-builder/ai-builder-docs/share-model.md

  You need to reassign this model to another user.
 Reassign means changing ownership in the advanced settings of your organization in AI Builder.
 You also need to give  access to data used to train the model.

-- *Can I disable this Sharing feature for AI Model Makers and only allow Administrators to perform it?*
+- *Can I disable the sharing feature for AI model makers and only allow Administrators to perform it?*

 Yes, as administrator you can create in advanced settings of your organization a security role where Share privilege is disabled on "AI Model" custom entity and gives AI Model makers this role.